Drawing Four Dimensional Cubes

 Draw Cubes

-The number of baselines is the same as the quantity of dimensions.
+The number of baselines is the same as the number of dimensions.

 The baselines are guidelines to draw the rest of a cube's square lines.